depalmafarr/bonfire-challenge/README.md

-# Bonfire Challenge
+# Challenge

 Recieved a challenge to recreate a photoshop file using html and css.

-# Bonfire Chellenge dev process
+# Challenge dev process

 Goal was to make a site that was as similar looking to a photoshop file given using SCSS, HTML, and basic JS.